 - All employees, contractors and agents with knowledge of potential fraud and abuse situations must report them through any of the following methods, as applicable:

 - Notifying their supervisor, another managerial employee, the General Counsel or executive management;

-- The President is responsible for detecting potential incidents of fraud and abuse and determining when incidents should be reported to an appropriate law enforcement agency.
+- The CEO is responsible for detecting potential incidents of fraud and abuse and determining when incidents should be reported to an appropriate law enforcement agency.
 This position is responsible for ensuring the design and development of methods for identifying fraud and abuse and responding appropriately and immediately to all detected program violations.
 If incidents of fraud and abuse are identified, systematic changes and corrective action initiatives will be put into place as appropriate to prevent further offenses.

-- In the case where the allegation is a criminal violation of law, the President will confer with legal counsel as needed for determination as to whether there is sufficient evidence to support referral to a duly authorized law enforcement agency.
+- In the case where the allegation is a criminal violation of law, the CEO will confer with legal counsel as needed for determination as to whether there is sufficient evidence to support referral to a duly authorized law enforcement agency.

 - LHCL will fully cooperate with federal and state agencies that conduct healthcare fraud and abuse investigations.

 - LHCL will take appropriate disciplinary and enforcement action (i.e., corrective action plans or employment termination) against employees, providers, subcontractors, consultants, and agents found to have committed fraud and abuse violations.

 - Retaliation or retribution for reporting issues “in good faith” is prohibited.